George Mason Law Review Constitution

 SECTION 4.
 Voting.
 The Associate Editors shall not have voting privileges in decisions reserved for the Board of Editors.

 SECTION 5.
 Vacancies.
-Vacancies among Associate Editors shall be filled for the remainder of the unexpired term of the vacating Associate Editor by a majority vote of the incumbent Board of Editors.
+Vacancies among Associate Editors may be filled for the remainder of the unexpired term of the vacating Associate Editor by a majority vote of the incumbent Board of Editors.

 ARTICLE VI – Candidate Member Selection